KeroWagdy100/byto/README.md

 1. Download `byto-amd64-installer.exe`
 2. You may see a SmartScreen warning (the app is not code-signed).
 Click **"More info"** → **"Run anyway"**
 3. Follow the installation wizard
-> Note: when checking for updates, run byto as administrator

 ### Building from Source
 If you are a developer and want to build Byto yourself, please check our [Contribution Guide](CONTRIBUTING.md).